poolsar42/poolsar42/README.md

-- 👋 Hi, I’m @poolsar42
+- 👋 Hi, I’m Emil
-- 👀 I’m interested in Computer Science
+- 👀 I have a strong attraction to web3 development
-- 🌱  learning
+- 🌱 I'm constantly learning a new staff
-- 💞️  looking to collaborate on software development
+- 💞️ Looking to collaborate on software development
 - 📫 How to reach me? poolsar.42@gmail.com

 <!---